Logicxrd/3013-Algorithms-Davis/Assignments/A03/readme.md

     cout << C1 << endl; // display queue
     C1.Pop();    // remove item from queue
     cout << C1 << endl; //display updated queue

+P.S : This directory was accidenntally overwritten and therefore deleted as it was originally named 'A04' which is another directory in this repo.
+This is a re-upload.